LifeMiles Autumn 2019 Promotion

 Whichever rate are are offered, you get at least double miles for buying as little as 1,000 miles.
 That may be perfect for those looking to extend their miles validity (as points now last just twelve months from the last earning activity).

 Remember that you can only buy up to 200,000 LifeMiles for this promotion, and just a maximum of 490,000 LifeMiles in a year when including the bonuses.
 If you were supposed to get bonus miles from this promotion, any amount exceeding 490,000 will be forfeited.

-So do you do with those miles?
-Star Alliance awards may no longer be easily accessible, you can book seats on routes such as:
+So what do you do with those miles?
+Star Alliance awards charts may no longer be easily accessible, but you can book seats on routes such as:

 - Singapore (South Asia) to San Francisco (North America)

 - Kuala Lumpur (South Asia) to Hawaii

 - Manila (North Asia) to Tokyo or Seoul (North Asia)

 - Business: 22,500